evcc-io/evcc.io/content/terms.de.md

 ### 10.1 Feature Availability

-evcc relies on open APIs and device interfaces.
+evcc relies on open APIs and device interfaces that are outside of our control.
+We do not guarantee that any specific device, integration, or feature will work in your environment, even if listed as supported.
+You are responsible for verifying compatibility before purchasing a sponsorship.
+A trial token is available at https://docs.evcc.io/docs/sponsorship#trial so you can confirm your setup works as expected prior to purchase.

-Features or device support may be removed in future releases due to:
+Features or device support may also be removed in future releases due to:

 - Changes in external services or APIs
 - Device manufacturer changes